MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform.md

 The availability of features that can be configured through the partition properties depends on the capabilities of the hypervisor, API implementation and the physical processor on the system.
 An application should check the corresponding capability before attempting to configure a property.

 Several properties (e.g., the properties that configure the processor features that are made available to the partition) can only be modified during the creation of the partition and prior to executing a virtual processor in the partition.
 An attempt to modify these properties after a partition started executing results in a failure of the operation.

-For more information about  Data Types see: [Partition Property Data Types]

 |Function   |Description|
 |---|---|